-Moody Early Childhood Center will grant all regular full-time employees ten (10) paid holidays each calendar year.
+Moody Early Childhood Center will pay holidays each calendar year.
+Regular full-time employees will be paid for eight (8) hours for each of these days and part-time employees will be paid for four (4) hours for each holiday after one full calendar year of employment.
 The Executive Director will communicate any variations, additions, or special notices to you.
 If the holiday falls on a Saturday, it will be observed on the following Monday.